Caustics in the sine-Gordon model from quenches in coupled 1D Bose gases: Introduction

 In this paper we study caustics in the sine-Gordon (SG) model.
 The (classical) SG model obeys the nonlinear wave equation

 where $\phi=\phi(z,t)$ is a one dimensional field, and $c_{0}$ and $\omega_{0}$ represent a characteristic speed and frequency, respectively.
 If $c_{0}$ is taken to be the speed of light then Eq.\ (\ref{eq:waveeqn}) is relativistically covariant, being a nonlinear version of the Klein-Gordon equation and reducing to it when $\phi \ll 1$ such that $\sin \phi \approx \phi$.
-The SG model received attention from the high energy physics community in the 1970s due its soliton solutions \cite{Coleman1975,Rajaraman75,Fogel1977,Sine_Gordon_book}, but also describes the low energy physics of a considerable range of condensed matter systems including crystal dislocations \cite{Frenkel1939}, domain walls in magnetic \cite{Enz1964} and binary superfluid \cite{Gallemi2019} systems, the Heisenberg spin chain with a field induced gap \cite{Oshikawa1997,Affleck1999,Cubero2017}, one-dimensional Bose gases in periodic potentials (that can capture the Mott-insulator to superfluid transition in one dimension) \cite{Haldane1981,Giamarchi_book}, two-dimensional Bose gases realizing the XY model \cite{Hadzibabic2006}, trapped ions \cite{morigi2022}, and two tunnel-coupled one-dimensional Bose gases \cite{Bouchoule2005,Gritsev_2007_linear_response,iucci2010,Torre2013,Foini2015,Schmiedmayer,vanNieuwkerk2021,Mennemann2021}.
+The SG model received attention from the high energy physics community in the 1970s due its soliton solutions \cite{Coleman1975,Rajaraman75,Fogel1977,Sine_Gordon_book}, but also describes the low energy physics of a considerable range of condensed matter systems including crystal dislocations \cite{Frenkel1939}, domain walls in magnetic \cite{Enz1964} and binary superfluid \cite{Gallemi2019} systems, mesoscopic thin-walled superconducting cylinders in magnetic fields \cite{sg_superconductor1,sg_superconductor2}, the Heisenberg spin chain with a field induced gap \cite{Oshikawa1997,Affleck1999,Cubero2017}, trapped ions \cite{morigi2022}, two-dimensional Bose gases realizing the XY model \cite{Hadzibabic2006}, one-dimensional Bose gases in periodic potentials (that can capture the Mott-insulator to superfluid transition in one dimension) \cite{Haldane1981,Giamarchi_book}, one-dimensional ultracold bosonic gases with two spin states \cite{widera2008}, and two tunnel-coupled one-dimensional single component Bose gases \cite{Bouchoule2005,Gritsev_2007_linear_response,iucci2010,Torre2013,Foini2015,Schmiedmayer,vanNieuwkerk2021,Mennemann2021}.
 The fact that the SG model is both nonlinear and integrable means that attention is often focused on its soliton solutions, but part of our mission in this paper is to point out that these same properties also imply that caustics (which are associated with the existence of tori in phase space \cite{Berry1983Chaos}) are expected to occur generically, and we are aware of only one previous study of caustics in this model \cite{SGcaustic1}.